jasielmacedo/steam-microtransaction-api/README.md

 ## ABOUT

-Maybe you're thinking, "Have you tested this code properly?"
-Well, I used a similar version of this code inside a game called Deliverace.
-It's not available on Steam anymore, but this code works.
+You might be wondering, "Has this code been properly tested?"
+I used a similar version of this code inside a game called Deliverace.
+It's no longer available on Steam, but this code works.

-If you have any questions, suggestions, or issues, you can use the Issues area.
+If you have any questions, suggestions, or issues, feel free to use the Issues area.

 ## CONTRIBUTION

 You can contribute by opening a pull request.
-Together, we can help a lot of developers implement in-game purchases.
+Together, we can help many developers implement in-game purchases.